 When ready to serve, drizzle caramel ice cream topping over the ice cream mixture, add a dollop of whipped cream, and some additional candy corn and chopped nuts sprinkled over the top.
 Marshmallow ice cream topping can be used instead of caramel, if preferred.

-Several recipes call for "candy corn" either as an ingredient in the recipe or for use as a decoration.
+Several Halloween party recipes call for Candy Corn either as a recipe ingredient or for use as a decoration.
 It's a popular Halloween candy sold in North America around Halloween time.

-If you cannot find it in stores or if it's not sold in your country, you can always make it yourself using the homemade candy corn recipe given on this website.
+If you cannot find it in stores or if it's not sold in your country, you can always make it yourself using the old fashioned candy corn recipe given on this website.